 Extends Cacti functionality.
 Many, many plugins are available.
+Part of the default Cacti installation in Ubuntu version 12 and above.

 User Management

 You can manage users locally or via LDAP and you can assign granular levels of authorization by user or groups of users.